 \section{$V$-logic, admissibility, and class theory}

 We are now in a position where we have provided a logical system ($V$-logic) that allows us to interpret the axioms we discussed earlier.
 However, it remains to show that the Universist can legitimately utilise this philosophical system.
 We proceed as follows: First, we show how we can code a particular \textit{height} extension of $V$ (namely $Hyp(V)$) using impredicative class theory.
-Of course such a height extension does not really exist for the Universist, rather we are simply talking about what structures can be \textit{coded} in impredicative class theory.
+Of course such a height extension does not really exist for the Universist, rather we are simply talking about what structures can be \textit{coded} using classes.
 Next, we'll show how our version of $V$-logic can be represented within this structure.
-We'll then point out the moral of this story: $V$-logic can be coded using class theory.